 We will publish a report with the screenshots from the winning intranets as well as the information about the project and design process.
-We also sometimes use the best screenshots in our conference presentations.
+We also sometimes use the best screenshots in our training seminars.
 Submit only material that you are willing to see published.
 The report will be read by tens of thousands of intranet professionals, so being published is a major PR opportunity for the winners, but the broad readership means that you should not submit any confidential information.

 Part 1: Information

 Please submit answers in a MS Word document.
 Provide the following information:

 - Name of the organization using the intranet

 - Name of the organization responsible for the design of the intranet (in-house, outside agency hired by the company, or a combination of the two?)

 - Contact name, email address, mailing address and telephone number (used to clarify any questions and notify winners)

 - Brief description (less than 100 words) of the organization using the intranet, and if applicable, a short description of the agency that designed the intranet

 - Short description (300–500 words) of the intranet.
 Please include: